-- When a standard soft or RGP lens design will not fit eyes in which the central corneal curvature is flatter than the para-central corneal curve.
+- When a standard soft or GP lens design will not fit eyes in which the central corneal curvature is flatter than the para-central corneal curve.

 - Condition may be due to a surgical graft, RK, PRK, LASIK or other reasons.

-The posterior surface of the lens consists of a flat central curve, steeper para-central curve, and a final peripheral curve.
-All curves are aspheric and available in a wide rage of radii and zone diameters.
-The para-central curve is similar in design to the base curve of a standard soft lens and the 8.6 mm. radius curve with a 14.5 mm. diameter should fit the majority of eyes unless corneal topography or pre-surgical K readings indicate that the para-central cornea is steeper or flatter than normal.
+The posterior surface of the lens consists of a flat central curve, steeper para-central curve and a final peripheral curve.
+All curves are aspheric and available in a wide range of radii and zone diameters.
+The para-central curve is similar in design to the base curve of a standard soft lens.
+The 8.6 mm radius curve with 14.5 mm diameter should fit the majority of eyes unless corneal topography or pre-surgical K readings indicate that the para-central cornea is steeper or flatter than normal.

-The anterior surface has an aspheric central optical portion to correct for spherical aberration and a thinner flange curve to maximize oxygen to the cornea.
+The anterior surface has an aspheric central optical portion to correct for spherical aberration and a thinner flange curve to maximize oxygen and comfort.
 When residual astigmatism indicates that a toric lens is needed, double slab-off ballasting may be used to stabilize lens rotation.

 - Methafilcon A is widely used for toric and specialty lenses and is known for good durability.

 Lenses in the diagnostic set are differentiated by the central curve and power.
-Although the basic Diagnostic set lenses are all 8.6- mm. para-central radius with a 14.5 mm diameter, other parameters are available.
+The basic diagnostic set lenses all have a 8.6 mm para-central radius with 14.5 mm diameter; other parameters are available.

-- All lenses are covered by a manufactures guarantee that they are to specification & free from defects.
+Our guarantee: All lenses are manufactured to specification and free from defects.

 Diagnostic Lens Fitting Method

-- Use the chart below to select the radius of the initial lens based on the FLATTEST K-readings (select the closest Central Curve by adding 0.4 to FLATTEST central K).
+- Use the chart below to select the radius of the initial lens based on the AVERAGE of the steepest and flattest K-readings (select the closest central curve by adding 0.4 to FLATTEST central K).

 |Total Lens Diameter|